ahmmedrejowan/ahmmedrejowan/README.md

 Hi, It's Rejowan.
 I'm an Android App Developer & Designer from Bangladesh.
 Currently, I'm studying at Jahangirnagar University, Dhaka.
 I've been working on Java Programming and Android App Development since 2017.

 Throughout my journey, I've done a bunch of Personal and Client Projects.
-As a contributor to the Android App Developer Community, I made some open-source libraries.
+As a contributor to the Android App Developer Community, I made some open-source libraries too.

 <br/>